730.06 STUDENT CODE OF CONDUCT AND JUDICIAL PROCESS

 670.04 GRADE APPEAL

 Any appeal of a grade must be initiated by the student with the instructor before an ensuing semester has elapsed.
 Students should be advised that in most instances a grade may be changed only by the instructor.
-The Vice President for Academic Affairs, the only other individual on campus empowered to change a student's grade, may alter a student’s grade only in a case of obvious computational error or blatant abuse of the grading prerogative.*
+The Vice President for Academic and Student Affairs, the only other individual on campus empowered to change a student's grade, may alter a student’s grade only in a case of obvious computational error or blatant abuse of the grading prerogative.*

 Students who believe they have a valid ground for a grade appeal will use the following process to resolve the issue: